 - 1 tablespoon dried celery flakes

 - 1/2 cup chopped green pepper

 - 1 pound smoked sausage, cut into 1/4-inch slices

-- In a bowl, combine the first 10 ingredients.
-Divide into three equal batches; store in airtight containers in a cool dry place for up to 6 months.
+- Combine the first 10 ingredients.
+Divide into three equal batches; store in airtight containers in a cool, dry place for up to 6 months.
 Yield: about 3 batches (3-1/3 cups total).

-- To prepare jambalaya: In a saucepan, bring water and green pepper to a boil.
+- To prepare jambalaya: In a small saucepan, bring water and green pepper to a boil.
 Stir in 1 cup jambalaya mix; return to a boil.
-Reduce heat; cover and simmer for 18-20 minutes or until rice is tender.
+Reduce heat; cover and simmer until rice is tender, 18-20 minutes.

 I just read the review from "crankysad", and she said she cooks it all in one pot, I was wondering how she did, how long and what she did exactly, would love to make this but can`t afford to go wrong.

 Jan 14, 2011

 I got this gift recipe in a Jar for Christmas.
 We love it.
 We cook it as a one pot meal (takes 25 minutes and feeds the family) and we use italian sausage instead but it is great.
 Super quick and very tasty.
 When I run out of mix, I quickly make another batch.
 It's turning into a "Go To" staple for dinner. **If feeding kids, leave out cayenne and play with it.
 My kids can't handle spicy foods.**